garyhurtz/cmp_kitty/README.md

 - match_urls

-Match strings that appear to be URLs.
+Match strings that appear to be URLs that start with one of the specified schemes.
+By default, this matches strings that appear to be either http or https URLs.
+You can specify other schemes by adding them to the *match_urls* config table.
+Note that schemes specified in your configuration replace the default rather than add to it, meaning that if you want to match URLs starting with http and/or https in addition to others you need to specify http, https, or https? in your configuration.

 - match_directories